 A copy of the combined rules can be downloaded here.

-Competitors must be a member of a scout section within the Scout Association and be 12 years of age or over on the start day of the competition.
+Competitors must be a member of a scout section within the Scout Association on the start day of the competition.

 Team size and composition

 Teams will consist of no less than four members on departure and no more than six members.
 In the event that members of a team dropping out causes the team size to shrink below three walkers, then the remainder of the team may only continue if the organisers are able to form an ad-hoc team with other Endurance40 competitors.